 For travel hacking to work, you need to be able to see what’s going on: where your travel points are and how many travel expenses you have incurred.
 The travel credit card tracker does just that and more!

 Transparency will assist you in staying on track with travel rewards redemptions.
-You may go a step further by using all of the points earned throughout the year to offset travel costs or create a travel budgeting sheet to see where your travel funds are going.
+You may use all the points earned throughout the year to offset travel costs or create a travel budgeting sheet to see where your travel funds are going.

 See Related: How to Build a Travel Website